techcompliant/TC-Specs/KaiComm-RACM.md

    Register B gives the number of milliseconds until the watchdog timer should trigger and put the device into safe mode.
 If the device is currently in safe mode, resetting the watchdog timer will leave safe mode.
  - **0x0002**: Configure PIN:
    Register B selects new safe mode PIN.
+ - **0x0003**: Configure radio:
+   Register B holds the channel to tune to, from 0x0000 through 0x00FF.
+   Register A will be set to 0 if the settings are accepted an applied, and 1 if the proposed settings are invalid.

 Remote Commands
 ----